ErpNetDocs/tech/modules/logistics/wms/index.md

 ### Choosing The Right Strategy

 There can be other organizations of the workflow within a warehouse.
-The ERP.net data model allows implementing almost any conceivable strategy, with the most prominent ones built-in. <br>
+The ERP.net data model allows implementing almost any conceivable strategy, with the most prominent ones built-in.

 However, planning the execution can be externalized to custom apps and services.
-Applying AI/ML strategies for achieving better efficiency is possible direction. <br>
+Applying AI/ML strategies for achieving better efficiency is possible direction.
 Also, mixing robot with human workers might require using custom strategies.